Generalized Cluster Trees and Singular Measures: Discussion

-Finally, we point out some possible future directions. \begin{itemize} \item {\bf Persistence Homology.} The cluster tree is closely related to the persistent homology of level sets \citep{fasy2014confidence,bobrowski2014topological}.
+Finally, we point out some possible future directions. \begin{itemize} \item {\bf Persistence Homology.} The cluster tree is closely related to the persistent homology of level sets \citep{fasy2014confidence,bobrowski2017topological}.
 In the persistent homology, a common metric for evaluating the quality of an estimator is the bottleneck distance \citep{cohen2007stability,edelsbrunner2012persistent}.
-Because the bottleneck distance is bounded by the $L_\infty$ metric \citep{cohen2007stability, edelsbrunner2012persistent}, many bounds on the bottleneck distance are derived via bounding the $L_\infty$ metric \citep{fasy2014confidence,bobrowski2014topological}.
+Because the bottleneck distance is bounded by the $L_\infty$ metric \citep{cohen2007stability, edelsbrunner2012persistent}, many bounds on the bottleneck distance are derived via bounding the $L_\infty$ metric \citep{fasy2014confidence,bobrowski2017topological}.
 However, for $\alpha$-trees under singular measures, the $L_\infty$ metric does not converge (Corollary~\ref{cor::alpha_infty_s}) but we do have topological consistency (Theorem~\ref{thm::top::p}), which implies convergence in the bottleneck distance.
 This provides an example where we have consistency under the bottleneck distance and inconsistency in the $L_\infty$ metric.
 How this phenomenon affects the persistence homology is unclear and we leave that line of study for future work.

-\item {\bf Higher-order Homology Groups.} Our definition of DCPs is for connected components, which are zeroth-order homology groups \citep{cohen2007stability,fasy2014confidence,bubenik2015statistical} and sufficient for analyzing cluster trees.
-However, critical points also contribute to the creation and elimination of higher order homology groups such as loops and voids, which are not covered in this paper.
+\item {\bf Higher-order Homology Groups and Stratified Space.} Our definition of DCPs is for connected components, which are zeroth-order homology groups \citep{cohen2007stability,fasy2014confidence,bubenik2015statistical} and sufficient for analyzing cluster trees.
+However, critical points also contribute to the creation and elimination of higher-order homology groups such as loops and voids, which are not covered in this paper.
 Thus, a future direction is to study whether the KDE is also consistent in recovering higher-order homology groups under singular measures.
+Moreover, as is mentioned in Remark~\ref{rm::ss}, the supports we are analyzing are related to the stratified space \citep{friedman2014singular,goresky1980intersection} and the DCPs might be related to the intersection homology \citep{friedman2014singular,goresky1980intersection,edelsbrunner2008persistent}.
+The intersection homology extends the definition of homology group to a stratified space so it provides a tool to analyze higher-order homology groups in our setting.
+Thus, finding the connection between theories of stratified space and the higher-order homology groups in our settings will be another future research direction.

 \item {\bf Minimax theory.} \cite{chaudhuri2010rates,chaudhuri2014consistent} derived the minimax theory for estimating the $\lambda$-tree under nonsingular measures and proved that the the k-nearest neighbor estimator is minimax.
 When the distribution is nonsingular, the $\alpha$-tree and $\lambda$-tree are very similar so we expect the minimax theory to be the same.
 However, for singular measures, it is unclear how to derive the minimax theory so we plan to investigate this in the future.